BhujayKumarBhatta/ms00/README.md

 	#{'name': 'micros1', 'endpoint_url_internal': None, 'id': 1, 'endpoint_url_external': 'localhost:5002', 'endpoint_url_admin': None}

 	 adminops deletservice -n servie1

+to add the admin user and admin role , the cli  command need to be run from the servers  local shell.
+However for subsequent operations there are  adminops rest api avialble

+	<url>:5001/list/users
+	/list/user/<username>
+	/add/user

  To check the database objects from shell, and to see  that the relational properties are working properly